500 Days Of Film Reviews Monsters Starring Scoot McNairy And Whitney Able

 The aliens have now grown, multiplied and half of Mexico has been quarantined and is now a dangerous, infected zone.

-Journalist Andrew Kaulder (Scoot McNairy) agrees to escort Sam Wyden (Whitney Able). (his boss’ daughter) on the perilous journey across the infected zone back into the ‘safety’ of US territory.
+Journalist Andrew Kaulder (Scoot McNairy) agrees to escort his boss's daughter, Sam Wyden (Whitney Able), on the perilous journey across the infected zone back into the ‘safety’ of US territory.

 Is It Any Good?